Devonta Smith Player Prop Bets for NFL Week 8 | Philadelphia vs. Detroit 10/31/2021

 Season Stats

-- Smith has seen the ball thrown his way two times in the red zone this season, 6.1% of his team's 33 red zone pass attempts.
+- Smith (two red zone targets) has been the recipient of 6.1% of his team's 33 red zone pass attempts.

-- The Eagles, who rank 15th in the NFL in points scored, have dropped back to pass 59.7% of the time while running the football 40.3% of the time.
+- The Eagles have called a pass in 59.7% of their plays from scrimmage this year while staying on the ground 40.3% of the time.
+This offensive attack ranks 15th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Lions.